NeoGeographyToolkit/StereoPipeline/docs/tutorial.rst

 is, roughly speaking, at least 5 meters, and perhaps double that and more for stereo pairs with a convergence angle under 30 degrees.

 The dependence on the convergence angle is very expected.
-Yet, these numbers appear too large given the ground sample distance of DigitalGlobe WorldView cameras.
-Yet, we are very confident that they are correct.
+But these numbers appear too large given the ground sample distance of DigitalGlobe WorldView cameras.
+We are very confident that they are correct.
 The reason why the results are so large is because of the input orientation covariances (the relative contribution of input position and orientation covariances can be determined with the options ``--position-covariance-factor`` and